slact/nchan/README.md

   context: http, server, location
   > Use of this command is discouraged in favor of upstreams blocks with (`nchan_redis_server`)[#nchan_redis_server].
 The path to a redis server, of the form 'redis://:password@hostname:6379/0'.
 Shorthand of the form 'host:port' or just 'host' is also accepted.
   [more details](#connecting-to-a-redis-server)

+- **nchan_redis_username**
+  arguments: 1
+  default: `<none>`
+  context: upstream
+  > Set Redis username for AUTH command (available when using ACLs on the Redis server).
+All servers in the upstream block will use this username _unless_ a different username is specified by a server URL.

 - **nchan_shared_memory_size** `<size>`
   arguments: 1